imanghafoori1/laravel-MasterPass/README.md

 Here the `$user` variable is referring to the user which the credentials relates to.

-### Not everyone in the room, should be able to use master password, Even if he/she knows it !!!
+### What if an employee leave my company ?!

-To be really secure and sleep better at night, let's say you only allow users with special privileges to use the master password.
+To be really secure and sleep better at night, let's say you only allow mid-level admins with special privileges to use the master password.

 That way, they have to login as admin first and only then, use master password to login into a normal user account.